Moroccan wedding gifts

 Tips for Choosing the Perfect Moroccan Wedding Gift

-If you’re still unsure about selecting the perfect gift, here are a few tips for making a thoughtful choice:
+If you are still unsure about selecting the perfect gift, here are some tips for making a thoughtful choice:

-When in doubt, remember this: A well-chosen gift reflects the love and respect you hold for the recipients’ culture and union.
+When in doubt, remember this: a carefully chosen gift reflects the love and respect you hold for the recipients’ culture and union.

 What are traditional Moroccan wedding gifts?